 - If no solution is reached during the mediation session, the matter is closed unless the subject of the concern constitutes a complaint that may be reviewed as a complaint under this policy.

 - If several employees share a concern that arises out of the same incident, the Human Resources Office may allow the employees to seek joint resolution of the concern or complaint.

 - The Human Resources Office will maintain a record of all College Hearing Panel recommendations and the President’s final decisions in a manner consistent with the confidentiality requirements of the College.

 - Employees may not use this policy to report a violation of College policy that does not directly affect them.
 Such situations should be reported to the Human Resources Office or to the employee’s immediate supervisor.

 Statement of Accountability and Responsibility

-The President, through the Executive Director of Human Resources and the Human Resources Office, shall be responsible for enforcing employee concerns and complaints policies and procedures.
+The President, through the Vice President for Strategy and Organizational Effectiveness, and Executive Director of Human Resources and the Human Resources Office, shall be responsible for enforcing employee concerns and complaints policies and procedures.
 The Human Resources Office shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention and remediation.

 SFCC Governing Board approved: 8/23/07